yegor256/blog/_posts/2018/aug/2018-08-29-soft-skills.md

 [well known](https://www.sciencedirect.com/science/article/abs/pii/S0378720613000967)
 developer-tester conflict, which good programmers know how to deal with.

+{% quote Still working in a single master branch?
+Still an amateur. %}

 **Branching**.
 Still working in a single `master` branch?
 Still an amateur.
 You have to learn how to use multiple branches, how to resolve conflicts between them,